AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

 When creating or updating a mesh, the file to upload must have the `.json` filename extension.

+1. Select the project and workspace that you want to create the mesh in.
+You will be assigned a `meshId`, which is the case-sensitive, readable name you will use to refer to your mesh in the future.
+Your assigned `meshId` will look something like this: `continuing-aqua-bobby-2pUkDmZd`

 ## Access the gateway

 After creating a mesh, you should be able to access the GraphQL endpoint by entering the following URL in any GraphQL browser: